Competitive mobile game maker Skillz will do a quick IPO at $3.5 billion valuation

 Paradise is a serial entrepreneur who began as an inventor.
 He started web media and advertising company Double Picture in 2008 and later sold it to MPA.
 In 2010, he founded AisleBuyer, a virtual shopping assistant that created a mobile self-checkout system.
 He sold that to Intuit in 2012 for an estimated $80 million to $100 million.
 Then he teamed up with Casey Chafkin to cofound Skillz.
 They brought in some engineers who took big pay cuts to build the platform.

 “We learned about what it means to build an independent company because I didn’t want to sell again,” Paradise said.
 “I sold twice before.
 I really wanted to build a long-term independent company, not something where it would be consumed again by someone else’s company and I’d see all my work go away and just be left with this pile of money.”
-And he saw that companies often took eight to 12 years to get to an IPO.
+He saw that companies often took eight to 12 years to get to an IPO and prepared for that journey.

 “We’re right on track to achieve our goals going public.
 So it feels really good to have that long-range plan and to get there,” he said.

 There were some “near-death experiences” along the way, Paradise acknowledged.
-Many people weren’t believers, as the conventional wisdom was that esports would have the most enthusiasm on hardcore platforms such as the PC and consoles.
+Many people were initially skeptical since conventional wisdom was that esports would do best on hardcore platforms such as PCs and consoles.
 Mobile seemed too casual to support the passion esports generates.

-Unexpectedly, mobile esports caught on in a huge way.
+But mobile esports caught on in a huge way.
 Skillz took a cut of the transactions on its platform and made ad revenue as well.
 It took more than 36 months for the company to generate its first $50 million annual run rate, or the money it generated in the trailing 12 months.
 But it took just eight more months to hit a $100 million run rate in May 2017.

-Earlier this year, San Francisco-based Skillz announced that the top 10 mobile esports athletes earned $33 million in prizes in a decade, and 70% of those players were women.
+Earlier this year, Skillz announced that the top 10 mobile esports athletes earned $33 million in prizes in a decade, and 70% of those players were women.
 The platform now operates many tournaments a day, and it helps indie game developers generate a new source of revenue beyond the difficult business models of premium payments or free-to-play games.
 Skillz estimates it will power over 2 billion casual esports tournaments in 2020 and facilitate $1.6 billion in paid entry fees for games hosted on its platform.

 “We’re a democratizing factor of the mobile gaming industry, where small independent developers can build real businesses alongside the giants,” Paradise said.
 “Most of the businesses on the platform have really grown with us.
-One started as a husband-and-wife business and now they have a 20-person company and double-digit millions in revenue.
+One started as a husband-and-wife business, and now they have a 20-person company and double-digit millions in revenue.
 We were the first company to believe in mobile esports.
 We run the infrastructure for the developers, and they focus on what they do best, which is to make great games.”

 In some ways, Skillz is offering visibility into the larger game industry, which has become bigger than movies, music, and books.
 There are more than 2.7 billion gamers playing monthly and 10 million developers.
 Mobile is the fastest-growing part of the market, expected to grow from $68 billion in 2019 to $150 billion by 2025, according to market researcher Newzoo.